Gen Z employees in the workplace

 Employee development doesn’t happen in a vacuum

 Employee development impacts everyone in the company.
 That also makes it a team sport.
-From onboarding programs that prepare new hires for success to on-the-job training that helps employees succeed in their current roles, and even leadership training aimed at career growth, it’s a company-wide effort.
+From onboarding programs that prepare new hires for success to on-the-job training that helps employees succeed in their current roles, and even leadership training aimed at career growth, it’s a company-wide effort that can have a company-wide payoff.

 For that reason, your employee development plan will have a major impact on company culture, employee engagement, employee morale, and employee satisfaction.
-The ideal employee development program includes everything from how you onboard new employees, to how you develop and recognize top performers, to how you deal with difficult conversations and beyond.
+The best employee development programs include everything from how you onboard new employees, to how you develop and recognize top performers, to how you deal with difficult conversations and beyond.

 Mentorship programs can be the catalyst for launching a new employee development program.
 When learning and development is everyone's responsibility, everyone is able to contribute and everyone can benefit.